-Essential Small Business Sources by gracej
+Essential Small Business Sources

 Small business these days is abound with opportunities.
 Corporations are loosing its hold on America.
 Their staggering size is becoming disadvantageous in this lightening speed era whose mantra is act fast, act smart, or die.
 Our advance in information technology has proved quite disruptive culturally as it proceeded to rapidly evolve consumer taste and create new consumer paradigm.
 It’s becoming harder for corporate America to cater to this constant thirst for mass innovation.
 It’s the small businesses and everyday entrepreneurs that have competitive advantage these days to cater to niche markets with specific needs.
 If you are someone who is thinking about starting a small business, someone who would like to start a small business, or someone who currently runs a small business but is looking for ways of energizing your business, I have compiled some sources that I hope may be of interest to you in aiding whatever business venture you choose to partake in.